KieranODrake/Early_Warning_Signal/README.md

 	in supplementary methods

 wave_define_overlay.R
-- Main script used control parameters of interest and to call functions described above
+- Main script used to control parameters of interest and to call functions described above
-- Also used to plot outputs
+- Also used to plot outputs (although data is not returned from functions and so must be generated from within the relevant functions)

+wave_define_hosp_growth_overlay.R
+- As above but focused on hospitalisation data and varying the growth threshold